elliottlawson/converse/docs/guide/conversations.md

 # Conversations

-Conversations are the primary container for organizing message history in Laravel Converse.
+Conversations are the primary container for organizing message history in Converse.
 Each conversation represents a distinct chat session with its own messages, metadata, and lifecycle.

+## Understanding Conversations

+A Conversation is a standard Eloquent model that can be queried and manipulated just like any other Laravel model.
+We've enhanced it with helpful methods and scopes specifically designed for managing AI chat sessions, but at its core, it's a regular model you already know how to work with.

 ## Creating Conversations